pingcap/blog/tidb-academy-announce.md

 ---
-title: Launching TiDB Academy
+title: Launching TiDB Academy, First Course-“Distributed Database with TiDB for MySQL DBAs”
-author: ['Morgan']
+author: ['Morgan Tocker']
 date: 2018-10-16
+summary: Today, we are excited to launch TiDB Academy, a series of technical training courses and certifications on TiDB and distributed databases in general, taught by our senior technical team.
 tags: ['TiDB Academy']
 ---